JasonCharamis/UpSet_plots/README.md

 # UpSet_plots
-Code to create UpSet plots from list of differentially expressed (DE) genes or any list of strings provided.
+Python library to create UpSet plots from provided lists of differentially expressed (DE) genes or any other lists of strings.